bdevorem/WebPortfolio-Hugo/content/projects/aigame4/index.md

 It has three structure pieces running down the middle, and three wheels on each side, two on each structure piece.

-The robot forms a bit of a tree, with the center structure piece as the root, two wheels and two structure pieces as children, and two wheels as children of each of the structure pieces.
-This tree-like structure is why I chose a LISP for the language used to program the robots.
-For simplicity at the moment, however, I have the robot represented as a list, with each piece getting an ID starting with the root at 1.

-I introduced a function that I have named `go`.
-As I had intended for the tree structure of the robot to mess with the programming by allowing users to "call" pieces of the robot as functions to control them, `go` is just a temporary solution until the game is more mature.

-`go` has two forms:

-1. `(go ID SPEED)` runs wheel with the ID ID at speed SPEED.
-SPEED is in the range `[-1, 1]` where `-1` is full reverse and `1` is full forward. *Forward* is the direction of the treads on the wheel sprite.
-2. `(go ID)` simply returns the current speed of the wheel identified by ID.

-The biggest link between the editors that you might have seen in my previous posts and the game window you see below is that the game window will run a user defined function called `run` every iteration of the game loop.
-This `run` function must be defined in global scope (i.e. using `def`), and it must take no arguments (i.e. it must be declared with something like `(def run (fun '() ...))`).

 In the little demo below, I have a very simply program set up to drive the robot in circles.
 To start it, press "Start Script".
 You can modify the program,